vmaffei/dada2_to_picrust/README.md

 1. Add study sequences to `gg_13_5.fasta`
 2. Output sample count sequences for predict_metagenomes.py later

 **Note:** Make sure to modify file locations and directories as you like them; this pipeline as written assumes the input files and folders (listed above) are in a folder named `genome_prediction` which is within your current directory.
+Also, double check that vsearch is in your path.
+If not, just swap "vsearch" below with an absolute path to the vsearch binary.

 ```R
 # Dependencies